abhikbhattacharjee/Motifizer/README.md

 # Installation
 The successful implementation is guranteed on any computer system running a Linux Operating System.

 Clone the GitHub repository in the directory of your liking.
-Please note that **minimum availabe space should be atleast 5.5 GB**.
+Please note that **minimum availabe space should be atleast 5.5 GB** for a successful docker build.

-### Building the Docker container
+### Building the Docker image
 Traverse into the directory location where the Git repo is cloned and enter the following command via command line interface:
 ```bash
 docker build --tag motifizer .
 ```
 This process requires an active internet connection.

-To ensure the successfull build of the docker container, execute the following command via command line interface:
+To ensure the successful build of the docker container, execute the following command via command line interface:
 ```bash
 docker images
 ```